Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_In_HLCGenerated_SDK.md

 # Add Protocol Methods In HLC Generated SDK

-In this tutorial, we will step through the process of generating protocol methods in HLC SDK.
-Protocol methods will be generated in internal RestClient based on the `protocol-method-list` config.
+In this tutorial, we will show how to add protocol methods to Data Plane Generation 1 Convenience Clients (HLCs) built on internal generated RestClients.
+This is accomplished by adding generated protocol methods to the inner RestClient, and then manually adding them to the outer Convenience Client API.

 ## Prerequisites